argodev/studies/ot_survey/OT_Class_09_Manuscript.md

 > “Holy, holy, holy is the Lord of hosts;
 > the whole earth is full of his glory!”

 Holy means to be set apart — on a whole different plane.
 And what is the culmination of God’s holiness?
 Look at the second half of verse 3.
-It is to known and understood by everyone.
+It is to be known and understood by everyone.
 “The whole earth is full of his glory.”
 God’s driving purpose is that his greatness might be known and enjoyed by his creatures.
 That’s why he does everything — even saving sinners.
 Chapter 48: _“For my name's sake I defer my anger, for the sake of my praise I restrain it for you ...
 For my own sake, for my own sake, I do it, for how should my name be profaned?
 My glory I will not give to another.”_ (v.
 9, 11).

 So we learn that God is holy and therefore committed to his own glory.